GregWells/3402FinalProject/README.md

          * drone location: drone location after the most recent action
          * drone payload: drone payload weight after the most recent action
          * previous action: (Load/Unload/Deliver)
-         * most recent action: (Load/Unload/Deliver) This is probably unneccessary
+         * most recent action: (Load/Unload/Deliver) This is probably unnecessary
      * penalties(negative rewards) utilized:
          * Attempt to load/unload at a location other than a warehouse
          * Attempt to deliver a product for an order that has already been completed